ur369eth/ur369NFT.eth/README.md

 ### 1. Soulbound NFTs
 - NFTs are non-transferable (soulbound)
 - Each address can only mint one NFT
-- NFTs cannot be transferred or sold
+- NFTs cannot be sold on the markets

 ### 2. Reward Mechanism
-- Each mint contributes to a reward pool
+- Each mint contributes 36.9% to the Claim Pool
-- Rewards are distributed in sub-batches
+- Claim amounts are distributed in sub-batches
 - Claim window: 3 days, 6 hours, and 9 minutes
 - Winners are selected randomly from eligible minters

-#### Winner Selection Mechanism
+#### Claimer Selection Mechanism
-The current winner selection process uses a deterministic approach:
+The current claimer selection process uses a deterministic approach:
 1. Creates a seed using:
    - Active super batch ID
    - Active sub-batch ID
    - Last NFT minted timestamp
    - A fixed string for consistent hashing
 2. Uses this seed to select a random index from eligible minters
-3. Returns the minter at that index as the winner
+3. Returns the minter at that index as the claimer

 ### 3. Fee Distribution
 Fees from each mint are distributed as follows:
-- 36.9% to the reward pool
+- 36.9% to the claim pool
-- 3.69% to public good funds
+- 3.69% to public goods funding
-- 46.9% to dev funds
+- 46.9% to ur369NFT-devs.eth (to help develop the Space Map)
-- 12.51% to urNFTETH
+- 12.51% to ur369NFTETH

 ### 4. Metadata Structure
 - Each batch has its own metadata URI